kothariabhi/MongoDB-ShowDBsLike/README.md

 Uses :
 showDBsLike()           # It will display all the databases.
+showDBsLike("")         # It will also display all the databases.
+showDBsLike("LIKE")     # It will display all the databases contains substring "LIKE".